Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## getTntId

 This API gets the Target user identifier.
-Target returns the `tntId` with a successful call to `loadRequests` or `prefetchContent` which is then persisted in the SDK.
+Target returns the `tntId` with a successful call to `loadRequests` or `prefetchContent`, which is then persisted in the SDK.

 {% hint style="info" %}
 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when the `resetExperience` API is used.